Oslandia/deeposlandia/README.md

 + PIL
 + tensorflow

 As a remark, the code has been run with Python3 (version 3.5).
+These dependencies are recalled in `setup.py` file, and additional dependencies for developing purpose are listed in `requirements-dev.txt`.

 ## From source